zio/zio/docs/datatypes/contextual/index.md

 ZIO provides a contextual abstraction that encodes the environment of the running effect.
 This means, every effect can work within a specific context, called an environment.

-So when we have a `ZIO[R, E, A]` effect, we can say "given `R` an environment of the effect, the effect may fail with an error type of `E`, or may succeed with a value of type `A`".
+So when we have a `ZIO[R, E, A]` effect, we can say "given `R` as the environment of the effect, the effect may fail with an error type of `E`, or may succeed with a value of type `A`".

 For example, when we have an effect of type `ZIO[DatabaseConnection, IOException, String]`, we can say that our effect works within the context of `DatabaseConnection`.
 In other words, we can say that our effect requires the `DatabaseConnection` service as a context to run.